PHPFusion/docs/phpfusion-9-documentation/5-upgrading.md

 This upgrade procedure is written to work from PHPFusion 7.02.07 and PHPFusion 8 to PHPFusion 9.xx.xx

 If you do not have your 7 installation upgraded to 7.02.07 you must first upgrade to 7.02.07.
+And we recommend removing old infusions and panels written for v7, as they can cause a lot of php errors later after the upgrade.

 Because v9 has a better upgrade mechanism, you can upgrade directly to the latest v9.